AI-native audit, end-to-end.

 Frequently asked questions

-What is CPAB and why does it matter for my audit?
+See all questions →What is CPAB and why does it matter for my audit?

 CPAB (Canadian Public Accountability Board) is the audit regulator for Canadian public-company audits.
 It inspects participating audit firms each year and publishes its inspection findings, which shape what auditors look for on the next engagement.
 If your audit firm is CPAB-registered, your audit will be performed under the rules CPAB inspects against — most prominently Canadian Auditing Standard (CAS) 315 (Revised) on risk assessment and CAS 540 (Revised) on estimates.